CCurl/c4/README.md

 - User-defined words ARE case sensitive.
 - The dictionary is separated from the CODE.
 - There is no ELSE, only IF/THEN.
 This is consistent with ColorForth.
-- A dictionary entry looks like this: (xt,flags,word-len,word,null terminator).
+- A dictionary entry looks like this: (xt,flags,lexicon,word-len,word,null terminator).
 - The maximum length of a word is configurable. (#define NAME_LEN xx)
 - The number of available dictionary entries is configurable. (#define DICT_SZ xxx)
 - To save space, code addresses are 2 bytes, so code space is limited to 16 bits (64kb).